Adobe Acrobat Pro: Make PDFs accessible

 Pay particular attention to documents with complex layouts, including:

-• Multi-column documents: Make sure each column is in a separate group; if not, click and drag a box around the right-most column and click Text/Paragraph in the Reading Order pane to separate it.
+• Multi-column documents: Make sure each column is in a separate box; if not, click and drag a box around the right-most column and click Text/Paragraph in the Reading Order pane to separate it.
 Repeat for each additional column.

 1. In the Reading Order pane, change the Show page content groups setting to Structure Types.